 If you enjoyed this article and would like to read more about Chinese-language resources, check out these other titles:

-- Chinese Movies for Mandarin Learners, and the Best Chinese Movies on Netflix
+- Chinese Movies for Mandarin Learners, including the best Chinese movies on Netflix

 You can also learn how to count in other languages: